zorgnax/libtap/README.md

     1..5
     ok 1
-    not ok 2
+    not ok 2 - two different strings not that way?
+    #   Failed test 'two different strings not that way?'
-    #   Failed test at synopsis.c line 9.
+    #   at t/synopsis.c line 7.
     #          got: 'fnord'
     #     expected: 'eek'
-    ok 3 - foo <= 8732
+    ok 3 - 3 <= 8732
-    ok 4 - is like
+    ok 4
-    not ok 5 - foo is greater than ten
+    not ok 5
-    #   Failed test 'foo is greater than ten'
-    #   at synopsis.c line 12.
+    #   Failed test at t/synopsis.c line 10.
     #     3
     #         >=
     #     10